Chapter IV · revised 28 April 2026

 SingleMulti

 Member-managed (all members participate in decisions) or manager-managed (designated managers run operations).
 About 90% of small LLCs are member-managed.
-This determines who can sign contracts and bind the LLC.
-Your state filing (Articles of Organization) must match this election.
+Determines who can sign contracts and bind the LLC.
+Your Articles of Organization must match this election.

 SingleMulti

-How net income and losses are divided among members.
-Options: pro-rata by ownership percentage (most common), equal splits, or custom allocations.
-Must comply with IRS Section 704(b) "substantial economic effect" rules for tax purposes.
+How net income and losses are divided.
+Options: pro-rata by ownership (most common), equal splits, or special allocations.
+Must comply with IRS Section 704(b) substantial-economic-effect rules.
 Single-member LLCs allocate 100% to the sole member.

 SingleMulti